G-EDM/GEDM-EVO2-CNC/files/EVO2-ROUTER/readme.md

 This folder is not complete and may miss some files.

-Missing files are mostly Z axis related as it isn't finished it yet.
+Missing files are mostly Z axis and build tutorial related.